 While the impact on individual families has been significant, the overall impact of operating a home-based practice is small.
 Operating a mobile service has its limitations; having to turn families elsewhere for services as a result of scheduling and travel limitations reduces the overall impact specialized services have on a community.
 Joining Kids Physio Group means maximizing physiotherapy services for children and networking, collaborating and learning from a network of like-minded, rockstar physiotherapists and bringing an innovative, motivated and fun culture to the Hamilton community.
 The support of a bona fide, well-established brand like Kids Physio Group means that Kara can continue to provide services to children without the demands of brand development and business infrastructure.

 Kara continues to remain active and involved in sports in one way or another.
 Winters are spent in chilly arenas as a spectator or trainer for her kids’ hockey teams and even trying the sport out herself.
-In the summer, you can usually find Kara scooping ground balls on the infield or cheering on and coaching her children at the baseball diamond.
+In the summer, you can usually find Kara scooping ground balls on the infield or cheering on her children at the baseball diamond and hockey arena.

 Kaitlyn grew up in a small border town outside of Windsor, but has called the Niagara region home for the last 15 years.
 Kaitlyn attended Brock University where she graduated with a Bachelor of Kinesiology degree, followed by a Master’s degree in Physiotherapy at McMaster University, graduating in 2012.
 Kaitlyn grew up playing multiple sports competitively.
 She quickly realized her interest in human movement, anatomy and rehabilitation, following several of her own injuries.
 Kaitlyn decided at a young age she wanted to be a Physiotherapist and a friend’s experience with Physiotherapy during their Pediatric Oncology treatment, solidified her passion for working with the Pediatric population.